lex00/cloudformation_dataclasses/docs/IDE_SUPPORT.md

 These warnings are expected for the cloudformation_dataclasses pattern.

-### Pylance shows "partially unknown" types
+### IDE shows "partially unknown" types

-Regenerate stubs and reload the VSCode window.
+Regenerate stubs and reload your IDE.
 If the issue persists, check that the generated `.pyi` files include your new classes.